 \subsection{Magnification}

-Magnification of relativistic images is an important observable and it is defined as the ratio of two solid angles made by the image and the source respectively on observer's eye \cite{Blandford:1992}.
+Magnification of relativistic images is an important observable and it is defined as the ratio of two solid angles made by the image and the source on the observer's eye, respectively \cite{Blandford:1992}.
 It is determined by the following relation,

-${\xi_{s}}$ and ${\xi_{\theta}}$ are the angular size of the source and the image respectively.
+${\xi_{S}}$ and ${\xi_{\theta}}$ are the angular size of the source and the image, respectively.

 The expression for the magnification in terms of SDL coefficients and the position of the relativistic image and the source is given by, \cite{Schneider:1992,Mancini:2004,Parlik:2004,Islam:2022},

 where ${\xi}$ and ${\rho}$ represents the source position and first lensing coefficient.